ringcentral/ringcentral-api-docs/docs/ai/beta-notice.md

-??? warning "RingCentral Conversational Intelligence API is in beta"
+??? warning "RingCentral Artificial Intelligence API is in beta"
-    The RingCentral Conversational Intelligence API is currently in beta.
+    The RingCentral's Artificial Intelligence API is currently in beta.
 Developers should be aware of the following:

        * Their feature sets are not reflective of the full scope currently planned.
        * Backwards compatibility is not guaranteed from one release to the next during the beta period.
 Changes can be introduced at any time that may impact your applications with little notice.